Triodos Bank: Shareholders

-Triodos is owned through depositary receipts by private investors and a small number of institutional investors.
+Triodos is owned through depositary receipts by private investors and a few institutional investors.
 At the end of 2021 the bank had 43,521 depository receipt holders.

-Triodos Bank's shares are owned by the Stichting Administratiekantoor Aandelen Triodos Bank (SAAT), which subsequently issues depositary receipts to individuals and institutions, which entitle them to payment of a dividend, but to which only a limited voting right is attached.
-Depositary receipts for shares of the bank are not traded on any stock exchange.
-Holders are not allowed to own more than 10% of the shares and the maximum number of votes per holder in the general meeting of depositary receipt holders is limited to 1,000.
+Triodos Bank's shares are owned by the Stichting Administratiekantoor Aandelen Triodos Bank which issues depositary receipts to individuals and institutions, which entitle them to payment of a dividend, but which have limited voting rights.
+These Depositary receipts are not traded on any stock exchange.
+Holders are not allowed to own more than 10% of the shares, and the maximum number of votes per holder in the general meeting of depositary receipt holders is limited to 1,000.
 This construction was chosen to prevent hostile takeovers.

-Triodos has managed trading in certificates itself since its inception.
+Triodos has managed trading in certificates itself since its inception, the price being determined by the bank's net asset value, and updated periodically.
 Mainly as a result of the COVID-19 epidemic, an imbalance arose between buyers and sellers of certificates, whereby there were more sellers than buyers.
 The bank therefore temporarily suspended trading on 18 March 2020.
 Trading resumed on 13 October 2020, with a cap of €5,000 for sales, which was later reduced to just €1,000.
 Trading was halted again on 5 January 2021.
 This led to a reaction from certificate holders.
 They joined forces in November 2021 in the 'Triodom' platform, from which the Triodos Bank Depositary Receipt Holders Foundation was established in March 2022, representing concerned customers with a combined depository capacity of €120 million.
 On 10 October 2022 the foundation filed a petition with the Enterprise Chamber of the Amsterdam Court of Appeal asking it to investigate, which the bank regrets.